Professional development shouldn't stop just because someone lands a good job at your company. Here's how to encourage it in the workplace.

 Even the most impressive professional development program is destined to fail if a participant does not "buy into" the initiative, said Hawter.
 These are the two pillars of a viable professional development program:

 - It must allow staffers to determine the pace of their enrichment, giving them control over their educational path.

-According to Hawter, "micro-learning" is the current buzzword in the learning and development universe.
-Micro-learning occurs when an educational opportunity focuses on small concepts.
+According to Hawter, "micro-learning" is a big buzzword in the learning and development universe.
+Micro-learning means an educational opportunity that focuses on small concepts.

 One example of this niche learning is teaching a staffer how to connect with the mobile generation.
 That knowledge in particular is all the more important since an ever-increasing number of millennials and Gen Zers work remotely.
 Because the modern workforce comprises three or four generations, a one-size-fits-all approach to employee enrichment is simply outdated, Hawter said.

-Therefore, the availability of both formal and informal professional development opportunities is imperative in today's modern workforce.
-Webinars and podcasts are examples of informal learning that gives the participant total control over when they seek the assistance.
+The availability of both formal and informal professional development opportunities is imperative in today's modern workforce.
+Webinars and podcasts are examples of informal learning that gives the participant total control over when they seek assistance.
 That is partly why informal professional development programs are more impactful when combined with formal offerings.

 The best professional development programs are overseen by professional organizations, such as Dale Carnegie Training, because those workshops "focus on leadership," said Smith.
 "Those programs are designed to teach new things but also provide game plans to help [companies] implement professional development in the workplace."

 Even companies that start with the best of intentions might stop fully supporting learning and development efforts over the long term, Smith said.
 Regular follow-ups are necessary to ensure employees are using everything they have learned to improve their performance.

 Hawter urges companies not to minimize the importance of employee development, largely because "PD ensures employees know of the company's investment in them and demonstrates the company's real concern" for their welfare.